 Rather than superimposing our plans on the building, we allowed the space to dictate itself to us.
 The consequent renovation happened with a huge amount of support and physical labor from our friends and family.

 Our first venture, GRAY DOG DELI, is located directly under 23 Steps Inn.
-It is open for breakfast, lunch, and dinner.

 We specialize in traditional, country, old family recipes, using high quality ingredients.
 Everything we serve is fresh, healthy, natural and, wherever possible, organic and locally sourced.